Single Female traveler here.

 From the camp site I also walked (the next day) towards Stiniva bay, but it was way too crowded - instead from there I took the signed path to Smricevica beach (next to Stiniva) which is much better and quieter (split in two sides divided by rocks you can walk on).

 As social as I am and into meeting locals also, I was only able to have a nice chat with a girl working in a souvenir shop in Komiza. over 1 year ago

 I decided to take some rest, but I had to stay on the beach so I decided to put my bags under my head and make it like a pillow and then took to sleep an hour on the sand beach

 When I woke up I found a group of people sitting next to me and I looked at them and soon went to one of them and asked him his name and said to my name Megrush and then we took the talk to the next morning and found a spectacular view when the sun shone from the water with the utmost magnificence

 I filmed it with a mobile camera but it looked like it was a specialized camera

 Then the time came for breakfast and it was a truly delicious breakfast

 While eating breakfast I asked him some special questions about the conditions of the city and the way of life, he answered me easily life here and how much love and love for this life

 When lunch time came I found a red goat on the fire and its good smell invaded the place

-Their taste was very delicious maybe not tasted like before 11 months agoAnswered by AHMED via WorldNomads.com
+Their taste was very delicious maybe not tasted like before over 1 year agoAnswered by AHMED via WorldNomads.com